 I am interested in Information literacy, and I have 23 years of experience in LAS.
 I have been a member of SALALM since 1995.

-I am Librarian for Romance Languages and Literatures at Penn State University Libraries.
 My research areas include collection assessment, cultural studies, and humanities research methods.
 I have been a member of SALALM since 2012.

 University of Pittsburgh Librarian, Latin American Studies and Eduardo Lozano Collection